Department of Nutrition (GRAD)

 Barry Popkin, W.R.
 Kenan Jr. Distinguished Professor

-Susan Smith, Dickson-Harris Teeter Distinguished Professor
+Susan Smith, Dickson-Harris Teeter Distinguished Professor, Co-Director of Graduate Studies and PhD Program

 Professors